Granada Andalucia, Spain Travel Guide

 Routine vaccinations (MMR, DTP, Polio) should be current.
 Hepatitis A and B are generally suggested.
 Consult a healthcare professional.

 Risk is low.
-Practice good food hygiene; wash hands frequently; eat at reputable establishments.
+Practice good food hygiene; wash hands frequently; dine at well-regarded places.

-Sunburn/Heatstroke pose a high risk, especially in summer.
+Sunburn/Heatstroke pose a high risk, specifically in summer.

 Use a Broad-spectrum sunscreen SPF 30+.
 Wear Wide-brimmed hats and Sunglasses.